GameOfPods/PAT/README.md

 # PAT (PodcastProject Analytics Toolkit)

-Toolkit to analyze several aspects of either podcasts themselves of books talked about in the podcast
+Toolkit to analyze several aspects of either podcasts themselves or books talked about in the podcast

 ## Install